Conditions in winter can be challenging, making driving tricky.

 In the UK we have three types of tyres, all with different strengths:

-- All-season tyres – An all-rounder that is designed to perform in both summer and winter conditions.
+An all-rounder that is designed to perform in both summer and winter conditions.
 Unlike the other two options, these can be used year-round and don’t need to be changed as the weather changes.
-If you’re looking for a tyre that suits all weathers, then choose the all-season tyre.
+If you’re looking for a tyre that suits all weather, then choose the all-season tyre.

 For UK drivers, an all-season tyre is usually the best choice as our winters tend to be mild and a winter tyre should be used in more extreme conditions.